 Strictly, proper tea (i.e. not fruit or herbal) comes from one variety of plant, the 'Camellia Sinensis'.

 - When did people start drinking tea?

 The art and practice of tea drinking has its roots in ancient China.
 The start date for tea consumption is often referred to as 2737BC, with the legend that some stray leaves of the Camellia Sinensis tree fell into emperor Shen Nung’s cauldron of boiling water and he (obviously!) loved it.

 - When was tea first drunk in the UK?

 The first dated reference to tea in the UK is from an advert in a London newspaper in 1658.

 However, tea really took off here with the marriage of King Charles II to Portugese princess, Catherine of Braganza, in the 1660s.
 Princess Catherine was obsessed with tea, establishing it as a fashionable beverage at court and then among the rich.
-Tea stayed the preserve of the rich for some time due its high price, which was, in part a result of punitive system of taxation levied on the tea leaf.
+Tea stayed the preserve of the rich for some time due its high price, which was in part, a result of the punitive system of taxation levied on the tea leaf.

 Indeed, the high price of tea gave rise to tea smuggling which, due to the popularity of the drink, later became a vast organised crime network with lots of very suspect ‘tea’ being traded.